KalindiFonda/shopping-list/README.md

 python main.py
 ```

-To view app in the browser: [http://localhost:8080](http://localhost:8080).
+To view the app in the browser: [http://localhost:8080](http://localhost:8080).

 ---

-Deploy app from root of project folder (same level as app.yaml):
+Deploy app from the root of the project folder (same directory level as app.yaml):
 ```
 gcloud app deploy
 ```